Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Proposed Method

 \section{Proposed Method}

+Drawing on the comprehensive research previously discussed, we hypothesize that utilizing the asymptotic normality of SGD (SGA in our problem formulation) to marginalize an approximate Bayesian posterior could enhance generalization (transferability in our context) beyond what is achievable with a fixed set of parameter (one specific adversarial perturbation).
+However, optimizing the objective (\ref{eq:obj_fgsm}) using attack algorithms such as BIM (\ref{eq:algo_bim}) is a deterministic gradient ascent process.
+In this process, no gradient noise is introduced to form a stationary distribution of SGD.
+Thus, to bridge this gap, we exploit random data augmentation in the standard optimization process, devising a novel attack method for accurately and efficiently estimating the posterior distribution over perturbations.

-Firstly, we summarize the conditions for restricting one SGD algorithm to converge as an asymptotically normal distribution in Section~\ref{sec:condi}.
-Then, we formalize the optimization objective suitable for the adversarial example generation task in Section~\ref{sec:objec}.
-Finally, motivated by the nice properties of SGD and the compelling multimodal inference of ensemble strategy, we formulate the proposed methods ANDA and MultiANDA in Section~\ref{sec:anda} and \ref{sec:multianda} respectively.
+In Section \ref{sec:condi}, we first empirically analyze the asymptotically normal distribution property in the stochastic adversarial attack process, then proceed to formalize the optimization objective for the task of adversarial example generation.
+Finally, inspired by the advantageous properties of SGD and the effective multimodal inference of the ensemble strategy, we introduce the new attack methods ANDA and MultiANDA in Sections \ref{sec:anda} and \ref{sec:multianda}, respectively.